Skip to content

 3. Modifications to Property: While HOAs can regulate the aesthetics of homes in common interest developments, they cannot arbitrarily prevent homeowners from making reasonable modifications to their properties.
 For example, an HOA cannot prevent a disabled homeowner from installing a ramp if the modification is required for access.

-5. Restrictions on Personal Use: HOAs cannot impose rules that significantly restrict a homeowner’s personal use of their property, such as bans on certain types of family gatherings or restricting access to personal spaces, unless these restrictions are in line with the association’s governing documents and local laws.
+5. Restrictions on Personal Use: HOAs cannot impose rules that significantly restrict a homeowner’s personal use of their property, unless these restrictions are in line with the association’s governing documents and applicable law.
+Any restriction on property use must be reasonable and bear a rational relationship to the protection, preservation, or proper operation of the community.

 6. Enforcement of Rules: HOAs must enforce their rules consistently and fairly.
 If an HOA selectively enforces rules or imposes arbitrary penalties on certain residents, this could be grounds for a legal challenge.

-The California Civil Code, specifically in Division 2 - Property, provides protections for homeowners in relation to HOA authority.
-It establishes clear guidelines on the rights of property owners and the limits of HOA power.
-Sections like CIV § 1542 and other provisions offer legal safeguards when you believe your HOA is stepping outside its legal bounds.
+The California Civil Code provides protections for homeowners in relation to HOA authority.
+The Davis-Stirling Common Interest Development Act (Cal.
+Civ.
+Code §§4000–6150) establishes clear guidelines on the rights of property owners and the limits of HOA power, including protections for property use (§§4700–4790), governance transparency (§§4900–4955), and dispute resolution (§§5900–5965).
+These provisions offer legal safeguards when you believe your HOA is stepping outside its legal bounds.

 If you feel that your HOA is violating your rights or overstepping its authority, it’s important to seek legal advice.
 A seasoned HOA attorney in California can help you navigate the complexities of the Civil Code and other state statutes to address potential issues like unlawful assessments, discriminatory practices, or violations of personal privacy.